 Experience with logic design based on integrated circuits followed.
 The availability of mini computers led to an interest in programming.
 A Master of Engineering Science Degree in Information Science at the University of New South Wales provided a solid foundation for future work as a Software Engineer.
 The design and implementation of a Real-Time Operating System (or Monitor, as it was then called) on a PDP-8, which provided a task context switch in 15 machine instructions was the content of his Masters Thesis [Wulff72], and later provided the basis for some very fast industrial machine control systems with Data General Nova mini-computers, whose instruction execution time was 6 microseconds.

-In the mid 80’s John Wulff came in contact with PLC’s.
-He was asked to help during the commissioning of a PLC-system, controlling a parcel sorting complex consisting of 100 standard conveyor systems and 4 high speed conveyors (2 metres/second) which had mechanical gates along their length, to divert parcels.
-The gates on these high speed belts needed a control resolution of 15 milliseconds, in which time a parcel had moved 30 mm.
-Unfortunately the function blocks for the 100 standard conveyors, whose outputs hardly ever changed once they were started, had to be executed 100 times each cycle, once for each conveyor.
+In the mid-’80s John Wulff came in contact with PLC’s.
+He was asked to help during the commissioning of a PLC system, controlling a parcel sorting complex consisting of 100 standard conveyor systems and 4 high-speed conveyors (2 metres/second) which had mechanical gates along their length, to divert parcels.
+The gates on these high-speed belts needed a control resolution of 15 milliseconds, at which time a parcel had moved 30 mm.
+Unfortunately, the function blocks for the 100 standard conveyors, whose outputs hardly ever changed once they were started, had to be executed 100 times each cycle, once for each conveyor.
 Because PLC’s execute all their instructions over and over, this brought the total cycle time to over 1 second!!
 What to do?
-Fortunately the PLC had just enough (8) interrupt inputs, to allow the implementation of an event driven sub-system using the assembler instructions of the PLC.
+Fortunately, the PLC had just enough (8) interrupt inputs, to allow the implementation of an event-driven sub-system using the assembler instructions of the PLC.
 This saved the company a lot of liquidated damages.